 WASHINGTON, DC — The Green Party highlighted several Green candidates running strong campaigns in the 2009 races, with some likely victories on Election Day, November 3.

 158 Green Party candidates have announced runs in local and state races.
-Below are profiles of some of the more promising and prominent candidates, with campaign web site links and some quotes.
-Read the rest of this entry »
+Below are profiles of some of the more promising and prominent candidates, with campaign web site links and some quotes. read more »

 Today, the single-payer health care community learned of its bitter defeat in the fight for the only just and workable solution to this nation’s health care crisis: expanded and improved medicare for all Americans.

 We had been advocating two amendments to the health care bill (HB 3200), both of which were removed from consideration by the Democratic leadership today.
 One, the Weiner Amendment, would have resulted in an up-down vote on single-payer on the house floor.
-The other, the Kucinich amendment, would have allowed individual states to institute their own single-payer health care systems.
-Read the rest of this entry »
+The other, the Kucinich amendment, would have allowed individual states to institute their own single-payer health care systems. read more »

 Jason Koralja – Surf City – Borough Council, At-Large